SystemsApproach/private5g/core.rst

-relatively *static* information about the level of service the UE expects (including the corresponding phone number and subscriber profile/account information), and more *dynamic* information about the current location of the UE (including which Mobile Core instantiation and base station currently connects the UE to the global RAN).
+relatively *static* information about the level of service the UE expects (including the corresponding phone number and subscriber profile/account information), and more *dynamic* information about the current location of the UE (including which Mobile Core and base station currently connects the UE to the global RAN).

 This mapping service has a name, or rather, several names that keep changing from from generation to generation.
 In 2G and 3G it was